andreterceiro/dio-claro-spring--nosql-studies/README.md

 - use "`explain()`" to analyze your queries;
 - update only the necessary parts of your document and not all the document;
 - avoid negation in queries because this will not use indexes;
-- array and lists do not have to grow without limit - performance problem;
+- array and lists do not have to grow without limit - performance problem.

+## BSON x JSON

+BSON is how MongoDB stores the information.
+Is only a codified and serialized form of the documents that seems a JSON.
+BSON also have no the limit of JSON to store only scalars